fusionlanguage/fut/doc/reference.md

 i + 2; // ERROR: useless computation
 ```

-There is no _comma operator_ in Ć.
+There is no _comma operator_ in Fusion.

 ### Returning method result